Below are detailed guidelines to help you prepare your Tapia 2022 submissions.

-- If you are entering the ACM SRC competition (Indicate “yes” if the above listed eligibility criteria for ACM SRC are met including a designated presenter (must be a student) and the presenter’s ACM student member number (required only for an SRC-eligible submission)
+- If you are entering the ACM SRC competition (Indicate “yes” if the above listed eligibility criteria for ACM SRC is met)

 The research abstract should describe: the research problem and motivation, background and related work, approach and uniqueness, results, and contributions.
 Papers are judged based on how well they cover these aspects of the work.

-1. Scholarships are ONLY awarded to accepted presenters studying at colleges/universities in the U.S. and U.S. Territories.
+Scholarships covering conference registration fee, a reimbursable travel stipend and hotel accommodations are ONLY awarded to accepted presenters studying at colleges/universities in the U.S. and U.S. Territories.
 Accepted student poster presenters at international universities are responsible for their own registration to attend the conference.

-You MUST submit your application for a Tapia scholarship by Wednesday, April 14, 2021 at 11:59 pm Hawaii Time.
+You MUST submit your application for a Tapia scholarship by May 10, 2022 at 11:59 pm HST.

-Important Note: If you DO NOT submit an application for a Tapia Scholarship and your poster is accepted, you will be responsible for covering your conference registration.**
+If you DO NOT submit an application for a Tapia Scholarship and your poster is accepted, you will be responsible for the conference registration fee, travel and hotel expenses. **

 Doctoral Consortium Guidelines

-The Doctoral Consortium provides an opportunity for Ph.D. students to discuss and explore their research interests and career objectives with a panel of established researchers in computing.
-Ph.D. students who are at least in their third year or have defended their dissertation proposal (successfully or unsuccessfully) are eligible to submit.
-Doctoral Consortium proposals must include the following the following documents:
+The Doctoral Consortium provides an opportunity for PhD students to discuss and explore their research interests and career objectives with a panel of established researchers in computing.
+PhD students who are at least in their third year or have defended their dissertation proposal (successfully or unsuccessfully) are eligible to submit.
+Doctoral Consortium proposals must include the following: